Anil Kapoor: Personal life

 In 1984, Kapoor married Sunita Bhavnani, a costume designer with whom he has two daughters and a son.
 Bhavnani is the cousin of Ranveer Singh's mother.
 Their elder daughter Sonam Kapoor (born 1985) is a former actress and their younger daughter Rhea Kapoor (born 1987) is a film producer while their son Harsh Varrdhan Kapoor (born 1990) is an actor.
 Kapoor is referred to as ‘AK’ by his children.

 For financially exploiting his name, appearance, and voice, as well as the slogan "jhakaas" (the Marathi word for wonderful), which became associated with him after he used it in one of his films, Kapoor sued a number of websites and platforms in 2023.

-Legacy
+Awards and recognition

-Kapoor is regarded as one of the most popular and successful actors of Hindi cinema.
+Kapoor has been one of the most popular and successful actors of Hindi cinema.
 Known for his performance in films of various genres, he is also one of the few Indian stars to make a mark in mainstream Hollywood with films like Slumdog Millionaire (2008) and Mission: Impossible – Ghost Protocol (2011).

-One of the most successful actors of the 1980s and 1990s, Kapoor appeared in Box Office Indias "Top Actors" list four times from 1988 to 1990 and 1992.
+Kapoor appeared in Box Office Indias "Top Actors" list four times from 1988 to 1990 and 1992.
 In 2022, he placed in Outlook Indias "75 Best Bollywood Actors" list.